| Sexual Abuse of a Patient

-If the patient does not consent to including their name then the ND must still make the complaint but leave the patient's name out.
+If the patient does not consent to including their name then the Member must still make the complaint but leave the patient's name out.
 If the patient consents to including their name this consent should be obtained in writing and kept on file.

-A report does not need to be made if the member does not know the name of the alleged abuser, however best efforts should be made to obtain the abuser's identity.
+A report does not need to be made if the Member does not know the name of the alleged abuser, however best efforts should be made to obtain the abuser's identity.

 Members need to take this reporting obligation seriously as the College relies on this information to fulfill its mandate.
 It is important to understand what sexual abuse is and to be able to identify when it may be happening, keeping in mind that sexual abuse often does not start with overt actions on the part of the abuser.

 The seriousness of the mandatory reporting requirement is reflected in the time frames for reporting as stated in the Code